EmanuellyTM/clinica-inteligente/README.md

 - OpenWeather

 ### Deploy
-- Frontend publicado em ambiente de hospedagem web
+- Frontend publicado no Vercel
 - Backend publicado no Render
 - Banco hospedado no MongoDB Atlas